Sex trafficking: Criminalizing and legalizing prostitution

 Laws regarding the purchase and sale of voluntary and involuntary sex vary greatly across the developed world.
 Their effects on sex trafficking are difficult to discern.
+In the U.S, people who immigrate to the U.S. and have a role in sex trade, are criminalized on the bases of if they are voluntarily or involuntarily brought to the U.S or come to the U.S. through sex trafficking or consensual sex work/prostitution.
+One tactic used to identify an individual's role within sex trade is the presence of consent within the situation or context, which is used to determine if someone is a victim of sex trafficking or a prostitute.
+Holes do exist within this framework because the ability to identify consent is not always simple in every case.
+Additionally the influence of the criminalization of sex work within a country influences the way people who have a role within slave trade are handled.
+Those who immigrate to the U.S for sex work, if identified as a prostitute instead of a victim of sex trafficking, can have their ability to receive legal aid or future citizenship impaired.

 Proponents of various forms of criminalization, legalization, or regulation of prostitution, may all argue their model decreases sex trafficking.
 The Dutch model of legalization and regulation and the Swedish model of criminalizing purchasers and pimps but not prostitutes are often discussed.
 The difference of these models casts the prevention of trafficking against the rights of voluntary sex workers and purchasers.
 It is argued that a hybrid model of licensing sex workers and criminalizing the purchase of unlicensed sex would reduce trafficking without crushing civil rights.